Skip to main content

 I had to learn Fano's inequality for a quantum information project, but found the proof as it currently exists on Wikipedia extremely confusing, largely because it uses a lot of jargon about "messages" and "estimates" that, in my opinion, obscures the underlying mathematics.
 So here's a simple proof.
 I'll probably try to edit the Wikipedia proof after I post this.

-Heuristically speaking, Fano's inequality is a bound on how successfully I can guess the output of a random process $X$ if I can't access $X$ directly but can access a different random process $Y$ that is correlated with $X.$ To state the bound precisely, we'll need a bit of notation.
+Heuristically speaking, Fano's inequality is a bound on how successfully I can guess the output of a random process X if I can't access X directly but can access a different random process Y that is correlated with X. To state the bound precisely, we'll need a bit of notation.

-The function $p_X$ is called the probability distribution of the random variable.
-We think of the elements of the set as corresponding to different possible outcomes of some process, with $p_X(x)$ denoting the probability of outcome $x.$
+The function pX is called the probability distribution of the random variable.
+We think of the elements of the set as corresponding to different possible outcomes of some process, with pX(x) denoting the probability of outcome x.

 satisfying